Champagne Philipponnat - Réserve perpétuelle non dosé

 Eye

-Pale gold color, fine and persistent foam
+Pale gold color, with a fine, persistent head

 Nose